yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 depanimageElasticDistributedRiskAnalysisEngine_remote_workers.jpgtengahimage/attachment_files/sbp/ElasticDistributedRiskAnalysisEngine_remote_workers.jpgbelakangimage

 # Running the Demo
-1. Download the [ElasticCalculationEngine.zip|Elastic Distributed Calculation Engine^ElasticCalculationEngine.zip] and extract it into an empty folder.
+1. Download the depanlinkElasticCalculationEngine.ziptengahlink/attachment_files/sbp/ElasticCalculationEngine.zipbelakanglink and extract it into an empty folder.
 Move into the ElasticRiskAnalysisDemo folder and **edit** the `setExampleEnv.bat` to include correct values for the `NIC_ADDR` and the `GS_HOME` variables.
 2. Start the GigaSpaces agent by running the following: